OrenRosen/go/async/README.md

 	// initialize the async helper
 	a := async.New()

-	// call `a.RunAsync` with a context and a closure, which will be run in a new go routine a.RunAsync(context.Background(), func(ctx context.Context) error {
+	// call `a.RunAsync` with a context and a closure, which will be run in a new goroutine a.RunAsync(context.Background(), func(ctx context.Context) error {
 		fmt.Println("Running in async")
 		return nil